 I asked my brother to recall the events of that fateful day.
-He begins by nonchalantly saying he doesn’t remember much because it was 19 years ago and and he was only six, then dives into the specifics.
-“I thought it was exciting to dress up and war the tux and felt bad I ruined it,” he says.
+He begins by nonchalantly saying he doesn’t remember much because it was 19 years ago and he was only six, then dives into the specifics.
+“I thought it was exciting to dress up and wear the tux and felt bad I ruined it,” he says.
 “I was supposed to dance with someone—I can’t remember if it was the flower girl, bride, mom, or someone in the bridal party—and I was excited about it.
 But I didn’t get to do it because I was in the basement during the whole reception, just in my white undershirt laying on the couch.”
 No Macarena, no chicken dance, nothing.
-Then he even dares to get a bit petty (but who among us wouldn’t in his circumstance?): “Also pretty sure I was called the ‘ring bear,’ not ‘bearer,’ and thought it was kind of strange.”
-Precocious children run in my family.
+Then he even dares to get a bit petty (but who among us wouldn’t in his circumstance?).
+“Also pretty sure I was called the ‘ring bear,’ not ‘bearer,’ and thought it was kind of strange.”

 Waggoner writes that ring bearers’ “function has become largely decorative” and they “are not essential elements of weddings.”
-Say that to the sad little boy laying in the basement, Ms. Waggoner!
-What I want to say to my brother is: you are not alone.
-Just listen to these other accounts!
+Say that to the sad little boy laying in the basement, Ms. Waggoner.
+What I want to say to my brother is: You are not alone.
+Just listen to these accounts from other brides!

 All these kids are taking their jobs super seriously, and they are totally being punk’d.
 It’s like they think they are competing in the Olympics, but all the viewers know it’s just little league.
-The transaction is clear for flower girls, who pretty well know that they’re there to look cute, (what else are women good for?).
-And that is something they totally can’t mess up, cuz baby, they were born with it.
+The transaction is clear for flower girls, who pretty well know that they’re there to look cute.
 Meanwhile, the boys are under the impression that they are basically being entrusted to manage our investment portfolios, but our accounts are filled with Monopoly money.
 Imagine thinking you’re the wolf on Wall Street and finding out you’re just trading paper money for plastic houses; you might just toss your cookies, too.